mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/andrei.stefanescu04/index.md

 ### Week 5 - 11 May

+During this week I've wired up and soldered most of the components, such as the screen and buttons.
+Other than that, I worked on my scientific session project, which will come up later, in the software development milestone.
+The sacrifice I made by developing for a different project will pay off.

 ### Week 12 - 18 May

+During this week I prepared for the hardware milestone by checking my electronic connections and finding several bad connections for SPI, which I've fixed, both physically and in the electric schematic below.

 ### Week 19 - 25 May

+TBA

 ## Hardware